phoenixsite/django-latch2/docs/quickstart.rst

 .. important:: **Using more than one authentication backend**

-    In order to block or allow all the requested attempts from authenticated users, the authentication backend that is subclass of :class:`~django_latch2.backends.LatchModelBackendMixin` must be the first one in the :setting:`AUTHENTICATION_BACKENDS` list.
+    In order to block or allow all the requested attempts from authenticated users, the authentication backend that is subclass of :class:`~django_latch.backends.LatchModelBackendMixin` must be the first one in the :setting:`AUTHENTICATION_BACKENDS` list.

 In case your are using a `remote authentication service <https://docs.djangoproject.com/en/5.2/howto/auth-remote-user/>`_